the-lean-crate/criner/README.md

 ### How can I just make it stop complaining ?

 Add the `include = […]` that it proposes, possibly altered to your liking and needs.
-It will still provide you with potential negated include patterns to exclude tests, docs.
+It will still provide you with potential negated include patterns to exclude, for instance, tests and docs.

 ### What's better, exclude directives or include directives?